 University Entrance Option: This option is intended for students who wish to pursue a baccalaureate degree but do not currently meet the admission requirements and/or competitive admission average, or perhaps just applied a little too late in the admission process to gain entry into your desired program.
 Admission is competitive and applicants will be considered in the high school or mature admission category only.
 Applicants with more than four post-secondary courses by Dec.
 31 for the following Fall Semester are not eligible to apply.
-You may take university-level courses and/or upgrading courses with University Entrance Option if required.
+You take university-level courses and, if needed, you may also take upgrading courses within University Entrance Option.

 Open Studies: This is an open category which allows applicants to enter Mount Royal to take university-level courses and/or upgrading courses as long as you have met the English Language Proficiency Requirement (if your first language is not English).
 Please note that if the number of applicants who apply during Early Admission exceeds the space available, applicants will be considered on a first come, first serve basis.